mksplg/pagelyzer/README.md

 * ext/
 * ext/marcalizer
 * lib/
-* out

-Note: out folder is intended to be an output folder, but it is optional.
-Can be overridden with parameters.

 ## Installing Dependencies
 After the language and the package manager are properly configured and installed, we may proceed